Nass2912/JsTheWeirdParts/README.md

     Single Threaded, Synchronous Execution
         Single threaded means only one piece of code is executed at a time. while Synchronous also means signle threaded but with the addition of executing in order.

+    Function Invocation and Execution Stack
+        So, as discussed above, every funtion invoked creates a new EC on top of the already existing global EC .
+It stacks up and kindof follow the LIFO prinnciple.
+The last EC created is the the one that is currently being executed.